WolvSec/Archived-WolveSec-Knowledge-Base/onboarding.md

 <h2 id="goals">Goals</h2>

-* Increase computer security skills at the University of Michigan and the whole state of Michigan by doing CTFs
+* Increase computer security skills at the University of Michigan by participating in CTF competitions
-* Create a worldwide University of Michigan computer security community and network
+* Create a worldwide University of Michigan computer security community
+* Improve reputation of University of Michigan in computer security industry
 * Provide applied vulnerability research capabilities to Michigan businesses

 <h2 id="rules">Community Rules</h2>